Controlled bond expansion for DMRG ground state search at single-site costs: selection

+For convenience, Fig.~\Figureone\ of the main text is shown again in Fig.~\ref{fig:cost-function_supp}, with a caption summarizing the main ideas underlying shrewd selection.
+Its two ingredients, preselection and final selection, are explained in detail in Fig.~\ref{fig:pruningexplained_supp} using tensor network diagrams.
+Table~\ref{tab:getAtr} provides pseudocode for the tensor network diagrams in Fig.~\ref{fig:pruningexplained_supp}.

-Figures~\Figureone\ and~2 in the main text discuss a novel scheme, called \textit{\shrewd\ selection}, needed for CBE.
-It involves two separate truncations, called \textit{preselection} and \textit{final selection}.
-In this section we discuss these in more detail, and illustrate their effects on the properties of various singular value spectra and singular vectors.
+In the remainder of this section we discuss preselection and final selection in more detail, and illustrate their effects on the properties of various singular value spectra and singular vectors.
 We here write bond dimensions with $\ast$, indicating numbers of multiplets (not states), since these determine computational complexities and truncation thresholds and are the quantities shown in the figures.
 Relations such as $\Dh = D' w$, exact for Abelian symmetries where all symmetry multiplets have dimension 1, become approximate, $\Dhast \simeq \Dpast \wast$, when written for non-Abelian symmetries.